Tiger-Du/SE-PINN/README.md

 Through (a) a custom __loss function__ and (b) a custom __neural-network layer__, SE-PINN is constrained to predict quantum-mechanical states that satisfy the mathematical-physical properties of __symmetry__, __normality__, and __orthogonality__.
 In addition, the model learns not through supervised learning on labeled data but through __unsupervised learning__ via feedback from the Schrödinger equation itself.

-SE-PINN was developed at Vanderbilt University in collaboration with Alexander Ahrens and under the supervision of Prof. Ipek Oguz (https://engineering.vanderbilt.edu/bio/?pid=ipek-oguz).
+SE-PINN was developed at Vanderbilt University by Tiger Du and Alexander Ahrens under the supervision of Prof. Ipek Oguz (https://engineering.vanderbilt.edu/bio/?pid=ipek-oguz).

 The design of SE-PINN is based on https://arxiv.org/abs/2203.00451 and https://arxiv.org/abs/1904.08991.